PAML/TransferGuardConsoleApplication/README.md

 5. Press F5 to build and run a debug version of the sample application

 # FAQ
-1. I am getting the following error:
+Q: I am getting the following error:
-Q:
 <blockquote>
 There was an error downloading 'https://transferguard-cert.paml.com/v1/wsdl/TransferService.wsdl'.
 The request was aborted: Could not create SSL/TLS secure channel.
 Metadata contains a reference that cannot be resolved: 'https://transferguard-cert.paml.com/v1/wsdl/TransferService.wsdl'.